Hector Crawford: Television

 Crawfords became the first independent producer to screen a programme on Australian television.
 Wedding Day was a games/quiz show, in which newly married couples came into the studio straight from their wedding reception, in the hope of winning prizes.
 It premiered on HSV-7 on 10 November 1956 (his own 6th wedding anniversary) and ran for 39 weeks.

 Australia's first hour-long television drama series, Consider Your Verdict premiered in 1961, and the hugely successful police drama Homicide in 1964, which lasted till 1977.
-Then came Showcase (1965–69; a major talent quest that discovered a large number of big names; Hector Crawford also conducted the Showcase Orchestra), Hunter (1967–69), The Box (1974–77), The Sullivans (1976–82), the miniseries All the Rivers Run (1983), as well as Division 4, Matlock Police, Cop Shop, Skyways, The Flying Doctors and Carson's Law, among other programs.
+Then came Showcase (1965–69; a major talent quest that discovered a large number of big names; Crawford also conducted the Showcase Orchestra), Hunter (1967–69), The Box (1974–77), The Sullivans (1976–82), the miniseries All the Rivers Run (1983), as well as Division 4, Matlock Police, Cop Shop, Skyways, The Flying Doctors and Carson's Law, among other programs.
 At one point, all of the country's then three commercial television networks were showing Crawford studio dramas.

 In the 1970s he was involved in the Make It Australian campaign to encourage more locally produced television content.
-The Whitlam Government appointed Crawford a member of the Australian Film and Television School in 1973, and a member of the Australian Film Commission in 1974.
+The Whitlam government appointed Crawford a member of the Australian Film and Television School in 1973, and a member of the Australian Film Commission in 1974.

 Music for the People

-As well as his endeavours in the drama field, Hector Crawford was also interested in music and particularly orchestra conducting.
+As well as his endeavours in the drama field, Crawford was also interested in music and particularly orchestra conducting, though sometimes disparaged in this role.
 In 1938 he produced the first Music for the People concert.
 These concerts were presented a number of times during each summer season on Sunday afternoons, firstly in the Fitzroy Gardens and from 1959 in the Sidney Myer Music Bowl.
 3DB broadcast all Music for the People concerts from 1940.
 In latter years, the concerts were televised over HSV-7.

-The concerts were performed by an orchestra especially formed by Hector Crawford for the purpose, and known as the Australian Symphony Orchestra, and supplemented by a wide range of mainly well-known artistes.
+The concerts were performed by the Australian Symphony Orchestra, especially formed by Crawford for the purpose, and supplemented by a wide range of mainly well-known artistes.

 Originally, the concerts were composed of light classical music but, over the years, the format became lighter and lighter and even some pop music was later performed.
-A classic example of the latter occurred on 12 March 1967 when The Seekers performed at Music for the People; their performance being simulcast on 3DB and HSV 7.
+An example of the latter occurred on 12 March 1967 when The Seekers performed at Music for the People; their performance being simulcast on 3DB and HSV 7.
 The Seekers concert was performed in front of the largest crowd ever for a concert event in Australia with an estimated 200,000 people attending.
 The 2007 Guinness Book of World Records lists it as the greatest attendance at a concert in the Southern Hemisphere in history.
 This attendance is also included in The Australian Book of Records.

-Death
+Hector Crawford conducted the orchestra for Colleen Hewett in Music for the People c.1975.

+Recordings of Music for the People radio broadcasts from 1946-early 1950s are held in Australia's National Film and Sound Archive.